oreol-ag/hyperion-web/faqs.md

 The following are frequently asked questions about **Hyperion and its hardware accelerators.**

 ## What is Hyperion?
-Hyperion is a ready-to-use acceleration platform combining energy-efficient servers with advanced acceleration devices such as ACAPs, FPGAs, multi-core CPUs, and GPUs.
-It also includes a customized command-line interpreter (CLI) and an API, bundled as Hyperion RunTime (HRT), for seamless management and programming of these devices.
+**Hyperion** is an on-premises acceleration platform that streamlines the development of complex acceleration applications by combining modern energy-efficient multi-core servers, reconfigurable and specialized processors (such as ACAPs, FPGAs, multi-core CPUs, and GPUs), and a customized RunTime.
+With a focus on empowering specialized hardware engineers, data scientists, and research institutions, Hyperion is specifically designed to address the demands of modern workloads solving diverse computing-intensive tasks.

 ## Who is Hyperion intended for?
-Hyperion is created to simplify the process of developing complex acceleration applications, primarily serving highly specialized acceleration engineers working at research institutions or universities.
-These engineers typically benefit from dedicated on-site hardware for development, testing, and staging before transitioning to production.
+Hyperion is tailored for highly specialized acceleration engineers working in research laboratories or universities.
+Alongside its RunTime, these engineers benefit not just from a dedicated on-site platform for development and testing but also from its integrated command-line interpreter (CLI) and an API, enabling seamless management and programming of all computing devices.

 ## Is Hyperion hosted in the public cloud?
 No, Hyperion is designed to be an on-premises resource for edge computing.
 However, you have the option to build your private cloud using Hyperion servers and offer your accelerated services by exposing them.